-Indicator Report - Lung Cancer Deaths
+Health Indicator Report of Lung Cancer Deaths

+Lung cancer is the leading cause of cancer-related death in Utah and the U.S. Because symptoms often do not appear until the disease is advanced, early detection of this cancer is difficult.
 Cigarette smoking is the single most important risk factor for lung cancer.
 There are more than 80 carcinogens in cigarette smoke.
 Other risk factors include occupational or environmental exposure to secondhand smoke, radon, asbestos (particularly among smokers), certain metals (chromium, cadmium, arsenic), some organic chemicals, radiation, air pollution, and probably a medical history of tuberculosis.
 Genetic susceptibility plays a contributing role in the development of lung cancer, especially in those who develop the disease at a younger age.

-Lung Cancer Deaths by Race, Utah, 2009-2011
+Lung Cancer Deaths by Race, Utah, 2015-2017

-- Population Estimates by Age, Sex, Race, and Hispanic Origin for Counties in Utah (2010 Census), U.S. Bureau of the Census.
+- Population Estimates by Age, Sex, Race, and Hispanic Origin for Counties in Utah, U.S. Bureau of the Census, IBIS Version 2017

 DefinitionThe rate of death from lung cancer (ICD-10: C33-C34) per 100,000 persons.

-Page Content Updated On 11/29/2012, Published on 03/06/2013
+Page Content Updated On 12/11/2018, Published on 12/12/2018